eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/large_data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Operating systems set a maximum value for socket buffer sizes.
-If the buffer sizes are tuned with :ref:`dds_layer_domainParticipantQos`, the values set cannot exceed the maximum value of the system.
+If the buffer sizes are tuned with DomainParticipantQos, the values set cannot exceed the maximum value of the system.

 Linux